 Check out this CVC Word Work activity for short i.
 This activity pack comes with 5 CVC options, one for each vowel.
 Students simply match the top and bottom pieces of the butterfly.
 And each CVC word set has its own color for easy use.

 And we also have matching printables included.
 My little learners usually struggle with short e and short u the most.
 How about your students?
-In reality, we are really doing well with our short sounds, but I always keep them in skill-building review.
+In reality, we are really doing well with our short sounds, but I always keep them in skill-building reviews.

 But, we also constantly work on blends.
 We are doing well with blends, but the more we practice them, the faster and more accurate we get.
 These blending pieces create a cloud of wind in the back.
 Can you see it?
 And yes, there are matching printables.

 These precious word families sorts are a great way to work on -at, -et, -it, -ot, and -ut words.
 Students sort the pieces onto the correct leaf to match the rhyme.
+Check out other books in the series called, Make Way for Butterfly read aloud, Goodnight, Butterfly!, and The Little Butterfly That Could.
+These are all by Ross Burach.